 Simon carries out illustrated talks across the south west and beyond.
 His talks last between 45 minutes and an hour.
 You can see his extensive range of subjects below.
 For presentations within Devon and Cornwall areas he charges £50 for a talk which is inclusive of travel, fuel and parking charges if needed.
 If you wish to know more about his talks, use the contact form here or ring him on 07845 176870.

-Please note that due to an unprecedented demand for Simon’s talks and advance bookings from groups all over the westcountry Simon is now fully committed for 2019 with over 200 booked talks!
-He is now taking bookings for 2020 but his diary is about full so get in touch soon if you wish to reserve a date.
-Generally speaking I need about 18 month’s notice to give a talk because of the demand.
+Please note that due to an unprecedented demand for Simon’s talks and advance bookings from groups all over the westcountry Simon is now fully committed for 2019 AND 2020 with over 200 booked talks!
+After December 1st 2019 he is taking bookings for 2021 but his diary is filling fast even for 2021 so get in touch soon after 1st December 2019 if you wish to reserve a date in 2021.
+Generally speaking he needs about 18 month’s notice to give a talk because of the demand.

 - TAVISTOCK ABBEY